labgrid-project/labgrid/doc/configuration.rst

      match:
        ID_PATH: pci-0000:06:00.0-usb-0:1.3.2:1.0

+Arguments:
   - driver (str): name of the sigrok driver to use
   - channels (str): optional, channel mapping as described in the sigrok-cli man page
   - match (str): key and value for a udev match, see `udev Matching`_

 Used by:
   - `SigrokDriver`_